dart-lang/build/docs/hot_module_reloading.md

 As this string doesn't have any impact on your logic, you want to handle reloading of these modules, to prevent parent from reloading

-To simplify the example, lets assume we have `addCss` and `removeCss` methods thad do real DOM modifications.
+To simplify the example, lets assume we have `addCss` and `removeCss` methods that do real DOM modifications.
 In this example we will just add and remove the styles from a `Set`.

 ```dart